premsagary/Docker/Images.md

 ## Run docker Images
-     You can use any of these commands to run image docker run REPOSITORY:TAG
+     You can use any of these commands to run image:

+     docker run REPOSITORY:TAG
      docker run IMAGE ID